git-pull/tao-of-tmux/manuscript/04-server.md

 I>     bind-key -t vi-copy 'y' copy-selection

-In addition to the "copy mode", tmux has advanced functionality to programatically copy and paste.
+In addition to the "copy mode", tmux has advanced functionality to programmatically copy and paste.
 Later in the book, the [Capturing pane content](#capture-pane) section in the [Scripting tmux](#scripting-tmux) chapter goes into `$ tmux capture-pane` and how you can use [targets](#targets) to copy pane content into your paste buffer or files with `$ tmux save-buffer`.

 ## Summary

 The server is one of the fundamental underpinnings of tmux.
-Implemented seamlessly to the user by forking into the background.
-Running behind the scenes, it ensures sessions, windows, panes, buffers are operating even when the client is detached.
+Initialized automatically to the user, it persists by forking into the background.
+Running behind the scenes, it ensures sessions, windows, panes, and buffers are operating, even when the client is detached.

 The server can hold one or more *sessions*.
 You can copy and paste between sessions via the clipboard.
-In the next chapter we will go deeper into the role sessions play and how they help you organize and control your terminal workspace.
+In the next chapter, we will go deeper into the role sessions play and how they help you organize and control your terminal workspace.